Permissionless-Software-Foundation/specifications/ps001-media-sharing.md

 The on-chain signal to the recipient is a standard dust output (546 satoshis).
 But it is not required to be dust.
 It can be any amount of satoshis more than dust.

 If a threshold amount of satoshis is set by the end user, this feature can be used as spam prevention.
 Any messages not meeting the threshold can be ignored by the wallet.

+### 2.4 Multiple Parties

+Multiple parties can be signaled with a single transaction by appending additional outputs to the transaction.
+This will ensure the transaction appears in the transaction history of each address involved.

+If encrypted, the payload should contain a copy of the same message for each party, encrypted with that parties public key.

+This variation captures the following use cases:
+- Sending a message to multiple parties at once.
+- Ensuring the sender of a message can view a 'sent' copy of the e2e encrypted message.

 ## 3. Encryption